-Read all about it: Top 10 Fiction reads for Xmas
+Read all about it: Top 10 Fiction books for Xmas

 I love a good book, don’t you?
 Often Christmas and my summer hols are the only time I get to read, and my mum always comes up trumps on the stocking fillers with a decent read.